michaeltelford/echo_reference_project/README.md

 # Echo Reference Project

-Starter project for developing RESTful API's using Go lang and the echo HTTP routing library.
+Starter project for developing RESTful API's using Go lang and the Echo HTTP web development framework.

 Use this project as a reference or starter for your own applications.

 ## Branches

 I've set up different repository branches to reflect what is provided for you out of the box.
-For example, the `master` branch contains only the echo web router with no database connection.
+For example, the `master` branch contains only the Echo web router with no database connection.
 Other branches however, provide such functionality.
 So take a look and pick the one that suits you best for your needs.

 This branch sees the API connect to and query a `postgres` database.